Project Management · Abbotsford

 Exactly what you get

 A PM system where 'done' is a legal artifact: compliance sign-off gates that block advancement until a credentialed signer clears them, certification-currency tracking, signed traceable records aligned to Transport Canada or CFIA requirements, and an audit trail you can export on demand.
 It ties jobs to the parts they consumed and runs role-based flows for engineers and inspectors.
 You get the source and the docs.
-For the parts side it connects to your inventory management software, and project health rolls up into a business intelligence dashboard; field-based jobs can hand off to field service management software.
+For the parts side it connects to your inventory management software, and project health rolls up into a business intelligence (BI) dashboard; field-based jobs can hand off to field service management software.

 How to choose a developer in Abbotsford